Cluster State Generation with Spin-Orbit Coupled Fermionic Atoms in Optical Lattices

-implying that the many-body measurement can be replaced with a local one by evolving to twice the cluster time instead.
-Measuring over a region of interest $\hat{S}_R^{x}=\sum_{j\in R}\hat{S}_{j}^{x}$ yields mean values of the cluster correlations in $R$, which offers a metric for the cluster state quality there.
-This is still a subspace measurement that does not contain information about the entire state, but is sufficient to gauge fidelity of computation using the region $R$.
+implying that the many-body measurement can be replaced with a local one by evolving to twice the cluster time instead (c.f.
+Supplementary~\ref{app_IsingLocalMeasurements}).
+Measuring over a region $\hat{S}_R^{x}=\sum_{j\in R}\hat{S}_{j}^{x}$ yields mean values of cluster correlations in $R$, which offers a metric for cluster state quality there.
+This does not contain information about the entire state, but is sufficient to gauge fidelity of computation using the region $R$.
 While the sign of the Ising interaction inside the brackets of Eq.~\eqref{eq_ClusterCollectiveProtocol} does not matter, the time-reversal of the Hamiltonian can be implemented, thanks to the tunability of the interaction, providing additional benchmarking capability and a more objective comparison.

-After evolving to the cluster time, we quench the drive, $\Omega\to\sqrt{2U^2-\Omega^2}$, causing the interaction to flip its sign, $\hat{H}_{\mathrm{zz}}\to-\hat{H}_{\mathrm{zz}}$ [in both parts the Ising model is realized with the spin-echo of Eq.~\eqref{eq_IsingEvolution}].
-If the mapping between the Fermi-Hubbard and superexchange model were exact, then at $t = t_{\mathrm{c}}$ it implements a unitary reversal and measures ideal cluster correlations.
+After evolving to the cluster time, we quench the drive, $\Omega\to\sqrt{2U^2-\Omega^2}$, causing the interaction to flip its sign, $\hat{H}_{\mathrm{zz}}\to-\hat{H}_{\mathrm{zz}}$ [the Ising model is realized with the spin-echo of Eq.~\eqref{eq_IsingEvolution}].
+If the mapping between the Fermi-Hubbard and superexchange were exact, then at $t = t_{\mathrm{c}}$ we implement a unitary reversal and measure ideal cluster correlations.
 Doping or non-ideal implementation of the Ising would yield lower values.
 Fig.~\ref{fig_ClusterCollective} compares the dynamics of cluster correlations with exact many-body measurements and the collective measurement $\langle\hat{S}^{x}\rangle(t)$ ($R=N$).
 With half-filling, we see near-perfect agreement.
 For a doped array, the collective measurements overestimate the correlations, but still maintain the overall trend.

+The goal of the above protocol is to gauge the cluster state quality.
+To actually implement quantum computation after cluster states are generated requires a non-trivial measurement sequence~\cite{raussendorf2001computational,danos2007measurement}.
+Since the focus of this work is cluster state generation instead of one-way quantum computation, we leave the details of the latter to future work.